-Picking up medicine and prescriptions from pharmacies
+Picking up your medicines and prescriptions

 Published: 09 April 2020